We need more radical thinking on sustainability

 Our industry’s siloed approach to sustainability needs a shake-up.

-The two main architects behind Bray Leino Event’s sustainability strategy are Cressida Prout and Chrissie Beck.
-Both will lead a session on radical thinking at the CN Sustainability Summit 2024.
-Here’s what to expect.
+The two main architects behind Bray Leino Event’s sustainability strategy, Cressida Prout and Chrissie Beck, lead a session on radical thinking at the CN Sustainability Summit.

 “I’ve been thinking for a while that we need to get more radical in the solutions we propose,” says Chrissie, founder of the multi-award-winning sustainability consultancy Worlds Better.
 “This is a great chance to kick off the conversation.”